ARM Institute-Funded Education & Workforce Development Projects

 Understand the types of robotics jobs in manufacturing and the training needed.

-Programs listed on RoboticsCareer.org align with the ARM Institute’s define robotics career paths and the skills needed for these careers.
+Training programs, jobs, and internships listed on RoboticsCareer.org align with the ARM Institute’s defined robotics career paths and the skills needed for these careers.
 These careers, descriptions, and associated skills have been validated through the ARM Institute’s collaboration with industry, government, and academia.

-The Robotics Technician is an entry-level role that focuses on the day-to-day maintenance of robots on the manufacturing floor.
-Many current manufacturing workers can easily adapt to this role, provided adequate manufacturing workforce training.
+Entry-level robotics roles focus on the day-to-day operation and maintenance of robots on the manufacturing floor.
+Many current manufacturing workers can easily adapt to this role when provided adequate training.
+Job titles under this level can include Robotics Technician, Robotics Operator, and others.

-Robotics Specialists are the subject matter experts on robotic systems on the manufacturing floor and are responsible for proposing upgrades to the systems that can increase productivity.
-This position requires more robotics training than the Robotics Technician role, and requires slightly extended manufacturing workforce training, due to the more complex problems presented to specialists.
+Mid-level roles feature workers who are subject matter experts on robotic systems on the manufacturing floor and are responsible for proposing upgrades to the systems that can increase productivity.
+These positions require more robotics training than the entry-level roles.
+Job titles within this level can include: Robotics Specialist, Robotics Engineer, and others.

-The Robotics Integrator is the subject matter expert on automation.
-The Integrator understands how applying robotics to the manufacturing floor benefits their operations and will evaluate, design, and implement plans for areas ripe for automation.
-Of the three positions, the Robotics Integrator requires the highest level of robotics training and experience.
+Experienced roles, centered on planning robotics and automation, feature workers who understand how applying robotics to the manufacturing floor benefits their operations and will evaluate, design, and implement plans for areas ripe for automation.
+Job titles under this role may include Robotics Integrator, Robotics Application Development Engineer, and others.

 ARM Endorsement